meihab/comp423-course-notes/docs/tutorials/go-setup.md

 ```

 !!! success
-    You have built a development container for Go and successfully printed HELLO COMP423!
+    You have built a development container for Go and successfully printed "HELLO COMP423!"

 ---